- Hoxsey herbs

 For Patients & Caregivers

-The Hoxsey herbal tonic was developed by Harry Hoxsey’s great grandfather after his horse was cured of a leg tumor by eating wild herbs.
-Hoxsey combined these herbs with home cancer remedies popular at the time to create a tonic to be taken by mouth, as well as a preparation for topical application.
-Hoxsey’s remedies were promoted in newspapers and through his clinic through the first half of the 20th century, but eventually the U.S. government forced Hoxsey to stop selling medicines without a medical license.
+Hoxsey herbal tonic was developed by Harry Hoxsey's great grandfather after his horse was cured of a leg tumor by eating wild herbs.
+Hoxsey combined these herbs with home cancer remedies popular at the time to create a tonic taken by mouth, as well as a preparation for topical application.
+Hoxsey's remedies were promoted through the first half of the 20th century, but eventually the U.S. government forced him to stop selling medicines without a medical license.

 According to Hoxsey, the tonic stimulates detoxification of the body while normalizing cell metabolism.
 However there is no proof for this.
-His tonic has never been tested in the laboratory, in animals, or in humans, and there is no scientific evidence to support the claim that it has anticancer effects in the human body.
-Hoxsey also claimed that his topical medicine would selectively kill cancer cells, however the caustic ingredients contained in the ointment are known to burn healthy tissue as well.
+His tonic has never been tested in the lab, in animals, or in humans, and there is no evidence to support the claim that it has anticancer effects in the human body.
+Hoxsey also claimed that his topical medicine would selectively kill cancer cells, but the caustic ingredients in the ointment are known to burn healthy tissue as well.

 - The topical paste and powder have caused severe burns, scars, and disfigurement.

 - High levels of iodine from the potassium iodide can cause pimples, excessive secretion of the eyes or nose, impotence, and inflammation of salivary glands.

 - Buckthorn, one of the ingredients in the herbal tonic, is a violent laxative, and can cause abdominal pain, dehydration, anxiety, decreased respiration, diarrhea, nausea, trembling, and vomiting.